-My work focuses on families of four generations taken (mainly) in a number of European countries.
+My work focuses on families of four generations.
 The idea for the project started with my auntie who was 105 years old at the time.
 I wanted to photograph her and the rest of her immediate family, to arrest that special time while she was still alive.

 Most families live apart and far from each other.
-Getting the families together has been difficult but also a cause for celebration for each one of them.
+Getting the families together has been difficult but also a cause for celebration.
 As the work progressed I started looking at the varying family structures and the cross cultural mix of the generations.
-Single mothers, widowed grandmothers, the odd grandfather, large units of several members of one family together, or just the core family unit, are portrayed across several generations of mainly women, the longest surviving members in a family.
+Single mothers, widowed grandmothers, the odd grandfather, large units of several members of one family together, or just the core family unit, are portrayed across several generations of mainly women, usually, the longest surviving members in families.

 This is an ongoing project and I am currently in the process of photographing other minority groups.